 - Phone number

 - Employment history

-2. Employment history
+2. Credit history

-- Payment history for each account
+- Payment history

 - Amounts owed and total credit limit for each account

 The credit report will also note any loans you’ve defaulted on or have gone to collections.